Plenyx/PlenBotLogUploader/MAKE-CUSTOM-REMOTE-SERVER-README.md

 For a successful ping test the status code needs to be either 200 or 201.

 ## Pinging logs
-To ping logs themselves you need to implement response that would react to either GET or POST requests.
+To ping logs themselves you need to implement response that would react to either GET, DELETE, PUT or POST method requests.

 You need to implement JSON respond structure found in PlenyxAPI/PlenyxAPIPingResponse.cs.